بِسم الله الرحمنِ الرحيم

-A school of thought (Maktab-e-Khiyaal) is not to be considered a religious sect.
-As per Webster English Dictionary, sect means ‘a group of people sharing a particular religious, philosophical or political opinion, who have broken away from the main body’.
+A school of thought is not a religious sect because Sect means ‘a group of people sharing a particular religious, philosophical or political opinion, who have broken away from the main body’.

 The Muslims Sects should not be confused and overlapped with the School of thoughts of Islamic Jurisprudence (Fiqh).
 When we talk of different sects of Muslims, it means that these groups have broken away from the ‘Correct Islamic Faith’, though they claim themselves to be truthful Muslims.

-The Islamic schools of thoughts were developed as a natural evolution in the Umayyad time (661-750) when Judges were sent by the Central Government to the newly acquired territories of the Muslim Empire.
+The Islamic schools of thoughts were developed as a natural evolution in Islamic History.
+When Judges were sent by the Federal Government to the newly acquired territories.
 These Qadhis faced totally new environment and new issues to deal with in these new territories.
 They tried to base their decisions on Quran and act according to Sunnah.
 When they could not relate a clear evidence about a specific case in both these resources, they had to judge cases as per their Jurisprudential abilities.
 This usually included considerations of what was customary in that area.
 This practice was later known as ‘Opinion or Analogical Reasoning’ (Ra’y and Qiyas).

-The recognition of Ra'y or Qiyas, as an approved source of law, was based on the instructions of the Prophet (SAWS) and the early Caliphs given to the officials who were sent to administer justice in newly acquired territories.
+The recognition of Ra'y or Qiyas, as an approved source of law, was based on the instructions of the Prophet (صلى الله عليه و آله وسلم) and Khulafa-e-Rashideen given to the officials who were sent to administer justice in newly acquired territories.

 The Hanafi school came from Kufa, Iraq.
-Hazrat Ali (رضئ اللہ تعالی عنہ) had transferred Islamic Capital to Kufa during his Caliphate which resulted in migration of many As-hab-e-Rasulullah (SAWS) to Kufa.
-The Hanafi school developed under the patronage of Hazrat Ali (RU) and other Ahl-e-Baith-e-Rasulullah (SAWS) and many companions of Prophet Mohammad (SAWS) who settled in Kufa.
+Hazrat Ali (رضئ اللہ تعالی عنہ) had transferred Islamic Capital to Kufa during his Caliphate which resulted in migration of many Sahabah to Kufa.
+The Hanafi school developed under the patronage of Hazrat Ali (رضئ اللہ تعالی عنہ) and other Sahabah who settled in Kufa.

-Maliki school came from the people of Madina who were heavily inclined in favor of the Islamic practice (Sunnah) of the local community of Medina.
+The Maliki school came from the people of Madina who were inclined in favor of the Islamic practice (Sunnah) of the local community of Medina.

 Both these schools, especially the Hanafi, were countered by a movement which was known as Traditionists (Ahl-e-Hadith) movement.
 The Traditionists opposed the inclusion of Ra'y in Islamic Jurisprudence.
-They relied only on Prophet’s (SAWS) Ahadith they were collecting at that time.
+They relied only on Prophet’s (صلى الله عليه و آله وسلم) Ahadith they were collecting at that time.

 The “Traditionists’ movement is the most important single event in the history of Islamic jurisprudence in the second century Hijra.
 They opposed the practice of earlier schools alleging them to be based heavily on Ra’y (opinion).
-According to them, fiqh had to be based exclusively on Ahadith of Prophet (SAWS).
+According to them, fiqh had to be based exclusively on Ahadith of the Prophet (صلى الله عليه و آله وسلم).
 Traditionists existed in all great centers of Islam where they formed groups in opposition to, but nevertheless in contact with, the local schools of law, and the polemics (theological disputes) between them and the ancient schools occupied most of the second century Hijra.

 The adherents of old schools, Hanafi and Maliki found it difficult to contain the rising tide of Traditionists.
-They defended their schools by explaining that their schools of thoughts were not personal emulations, rather their alleged analogical reasonings were per the Prophet’s (صلى الله عليه و آله وسلم) traditions.
+They defended their schools by explaining that their schools of thoughts were not personal emulations, rather their alleged analogical reasoning were as per the Prophet’s (صلى الله عليه و آله وسلم) traditions.
 This may be the reason that the main contents of the Kitab Al-Athar of Imam Abu Yusuf and the Kitab Al-Athar of Imam Shaybani explained in detail that the Hanafi traditions have been derived from Imam Abu Hanifa, and from Hammad Ibn Abi Sulayman (d.
 736), and from Ibrahim Al-Naka'i and further backwards from Hazrat Ibn Mas'ud (رضئ اللہ تعالی عنہم) and others.

-Imam Shafi'i belonged to the school of Madina, but he accepted the contentions of Traditionists, defended them in vigorous polemics (theological disputes) with the followers of the earlier schools, and composed in his Risala (booklet) the first treatise on the method of Islamic Jurisprudential reasoning.
+The Shafi'i school - Imam Shafi'i belonged to the school of Madina, but he accepted the contentions of Traditionists, defended them in vigorous polemics (theological debates) with the followers of the earlier schools, and composed in his Risala (booklet) the first treatise on the method of Islamic Jurisprudence reasoning.

 Thus, he became the founder of the science of ‘the Principles of Islamic Jurisprudence’ (Usul-e-fiqh) in a written format.
 Imam Shafi'i was not a Traditionist to the core, rather he deplored their faulty reasoning, and himself relied on traditions from the Prophet (صلى الله عليه و آله وسلم) by systematic legal thought of exceptional quality, excluding Ra'y and Istihsan (compassion) and insistence on strict Qiyas (Analogical reasoning).

-It happened, however, that some of his disciples, particularly, Imam Ahmad Ibn Hanbal, emphasized the traditionist element in Imam Shafi’i’s ‘principles of Islamic Jurisprudence’ (Usul-e-Fiqh) and derived their legal teaching exclusively from traditions of Prophet Mohammad (صلى الله عليه و آله وسلم), avoiding human reasoning as far as possible.
+It happened, however, that some of his disciples, particularly, Imam Ahmad Ibn Hanbal, emphasized the traditionist element in Imam Shafii’s ‘principles of Islamic Jurisprudence’ (Usul-e-Fiqh) and derived their legal teaching exclusively from traditions of Prophet Mohammad (صلى الله عليه و آله وسلم), avoiding human reasoning as far as possible.

 Notwithstanding their divergent roots, the orthodox schools of law share a common legal theory which asserted itself in the 9th century, and which accepted Shafi'i and the Traidtionists' principle of overriding authority of the traditions of Prophet (صلى الله عليه و آله وسلم) as the only evidence of Sunna but subordinated its practical application to the consensus of the scholars.

 By tenth century the primary law-making activity was not considered necessary and activity of the jurists remained limited to interpretation and explanation of the existing 4 schools, bringing it up-to-date with life as the conditions changed.
 The scholars used to put their own doctrines under guidance the of their Imams.